 Contact us to see

 Do you lack belief in your personal value/worth?
 Are you very critical of yourself?
+Do you have a low opinion of yourself?
 Do you compare yourself negatively with others?
 Do you blame yourself when something goes wrong and attribute good fortune to external influences (i.e. not to yourself)?
 Do you expect others to dislike and criticise you?
 Do you hear criticism from others when this is not the message that is being conveyed?
 Are you drawn to people who mistreat you?
 Do you set very high standards for yourself to try and improve how you feel about yourself?